esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_constrained.rst

     ...     def gradient(self, x):
     ...         return pg.estimate_gradient(lambda x: self.fitness(x), x) # we here use the low precision gradient

-Such a meta-problem is useful as it now allows calling, for example, SQP methods on the CEC2006 problem instances.
-We here report only one case: the problem ``g07``.
-You can complete this tutorial studying wat happens for the remaining ones.
+Super cool, I know.
+Such a meta-UDP is useful as it now allows calling, for example, SQP methods on the CEC2006 problem instances.
+Consider here only one case: the problem ``g07``.
+You can complete this tutorial studying what happens in the remaining ones.

-    >>> # Start ading the numerical gradient (low-precision) to the UDP
+    >>> # Start adding the numerical gradient (low-precision) to the UDP
     >>> prob = pg.problem(add_gradient(pg.cec2006(prob_id = 7)))
-    >>> # Define a solution strategy
+    >>> # Define a solution strategy (SQP method)
     >>> algo = pg.algorithm(uda = pg.mbh(pg.nlopt("slsqp"), 20, .2))
     >>> pop = pg.population(prob, 1)
     >>> # Solve the problem